Extracting transport coefficients from local ground-state currents: Introduction

 In this work, we introduce a scheme to extract the local Hall response (Chern marker) of a gapped many-body system, which only requires local ground-state current measurements.
 In contrast to more conventional approaches, this scheme entirely builds on static measurements, performed in the absence of any external perturbation.
 Importantly, this scheme exploits the exponential decay of correlations~\cite{Hastings2006} in gapped systems, together with the finite velocity of the spread of correlations~\cite{Lieb1972}.
 Under these conditions, the relevant information can be accessed from a power series of the time-evolved current-current correlations.
 As a consequence, the problem reduces to measuring equal-time current correlations within a finite region surrounding the reference site.
 Focusing on the transverse (Hall) conductivity, we demonstrate that the associated current–current correlator admits a substantial simplification: it can be expressed in terms of a limited set of further-range current observables.
 Crucially, we find that static ground-state current measurements alone suffice to accurately determine the Hall conductivity.
-This paradigm is summarized schematically in Fig.~\ref{fig:NumericalBenchmark}(a).
+This paradigm is summarized schematically in Fig.~\ref{fig:Sketch}.
 Inspired by recent experiments in cold-atom quantum simulators~\cite{Impertro2024}, we provide a scalable, digital protocol to access the required further-range currents.
-We also present a numerical validation of our scheme, considering a non-interacting Chern insulator in the Hofstadter model.
+We also present a numerical validation of our scheme, considering a non-interacting Chern insulator in the Harper-Hofstadter model, as well as a strongly-correlated fractional Chern insulator of hard-core bosons.

-Since the correlation structures used in our protocol are common to all gapped, topological states, we expect our protocol to apply to a broad class of systems, such as strongly-interacting fractional Chern insulators or systems at finite temperature.
+Since the correlation structures used in our protocol are common to all gapped, topological states, we expect our protocol to apply to a broad class of systems, including systems at finite temperature.
 Furthermore, similar protocols can be developed for other correlation functions, giving access to properties not easily accessible in traditional solid-state platforms.